BroadbandForum/usp/specification/messages/index.md

 If any Controller wants a notification that an operation has completed, it creates a Subscription Object with the `NotificationType` set to `OperationComplete` and with the `ReferenceList` parameter including a path to the specified command.
 The Agent processes this Subscription when the operation completes and sends a Notify message, including the `command_key` value that the Controller assigned when making the Operate request.

+A Controller can cancel a request that is still present in the Agent's `Device.LocalAgent.Request.` table by invoking the `Device.LocalAgent.Request.{i}.Cancel()` command through another Operate message.

 <img src="asynchronous_operation.png" />

 Figure OPR.2 - Operate Message Flow for Asynchronous Operations